 Figure 4.2.2-1: Radiated and conducted reference points for BS type 1-H

 Radiated characteristics are defined over the air (OTA), where the operating band specific radiated interface is referred to as the Radiated Interface Boundary (RIB).
 Radiated requirements are also referred to as OTA requirements.
 The (spatial) characteristics in which the OTA requirements apply are detailed for each requirement.

+NOTE: Radiated conformance requirements are captured in TS 38.141-2 [3] and are out of scope of this specification.

 Conducted characteristics are defined at individual or groups of TAB connectors at the transceiver array boundary, which is the conducted interface between the transceiver unit array and the composite antenna.